-These are some logo design tips every logo designer should know
+These are some logo design tips for logo designers.

 Thankfully, there are a number of tried and true design tips that have the ability to take your logo designs to the next level.
 If you are looking for a quick way to improve the quality of the logo designs that you produce, check out these ten logo design tips that every logo designer should know.

-1) Use Colors to Convey Meaning and Elicit Emotional Responses
+1) Use Colors In Your Logo to Convey Meaning and Emotion

 Every good logo designer knows that color schemes and combinations are important for aesthetic reasons.
 The best logo designers, though, recognize that color plays a far more important role than simply making a logo pleasing to the eye.
 In addition to being a major part of a logo’s aesthetic appeal, the colors that you choose also go a long way toward conveying important messages and eliciting calculated emotional responses.